php-grape/grape-entity/README.md

 Heavily inspired by [ruby-grape/grape-entity](https://github.com/ruby-grape/grape-entity).

 This package adds Entity support to API frameworks.
 PhpGrape's Entity is an API focused facade that sits on top of an object model.

+While this can be achieved with Transformers (using Laravel), it provides a cleaner approach with more features.

 ## Installation